opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Adding-Schedules.md

     .popupBody aria-hidden="true"}](javascript:void(0)){.MCTextPopup
     .popup .popupHead}** checkbox.
-11. *(Optional)* Select the **[Use Master     Holiday[[]{.MCTextPopupArrow}Determines if Master Holiday Calendar dates will be applied to the schedule\'s Holiday Calendar.
-When turning this setting off, the graphical interface will present the option to add the master holiday dates to the schedule\'s holiday calendar before disassociating the calendar from the schedule.
+11. *(Optional)* Select the **[Use Master     Holiday[[]{.MCTextPopupArrow}Determines if Master Holiday Calendar dates will be applied to the schedule's Holiday Calendar.
+When turning this setting off, the graphical interface will present the option to add the master holiday dates to the schedule's holiday calendar before disassociating the calendar from the schedule.
     ]{.MCTextPopupBody .MCTextPopupBody_Closed .needs-pie .popupBody
     aria-hidden="true"}](javascript:void(0)){.MCTextPopup .popup
     .popupHead}** checkbox.
-12. *(Optional)* select an **additional holiday calendar** in the **[Additional     Holidays[[]{.MCTextPopupArrow}Defines the name of a calendar that contain the specific \'Additional Holidays\' to apply to the schedule.
+12. *(Optional)* select an **additional holiday calendar** in the **[Additional     Holidays[[]{.MCTextPopupArrow}Defines the name of a calendar that contain the specific 'Additional Holidays' to apply to the schedule.
 The default name is \<None\> (HC: Only).]{.MCTextPopupBody .MCTextPopupBody_Closed .needs-pie .popupBody aria-hidden="true"}](javascript:void(0)){.MCTextPopup .popup